 Like most people, I’m completely addicted to my phone and I hate it.
 It’s stuck to my hand like glue morning, noon and night – even though the constant tings, rings and buzzes that come from my phone stress me out no end.
 I’m also a serious social media scroller and Instagram is the first thing I look at when I wake up and the last thing I look at before I go to bed, which is a habit I desperately want to break.

-When I first heard about #offline48 via Venetia Falconer who created the challenge (read my interview with her here), I loved the idea but wasn’t sure I’d have the willpower to go cold turkey on the grid.
+I loved the idea of going offline for an extended period of time but wasn’t sure I’d have the willpower to go cold turkey on the grid.
 However, in the name of journalism, I decided to give it a go.
 I announced it on my Instagram Stories beforehand and one of my friends messaged me and said I’d never last.
 Well, I did and it was bliss.

 I turned my phone off over the August bank holiday and I wasn’t tempted to reach for it once.
 I was visiting my parents for the weekend, so rang them the night before to arrange a time and place to meet.
 Other than that I didn’t encounter any problems and just enjoyed walking around London with my head held high and my hands free.
 I wasn’t obsessively checking Instagram to see what everyone else was doing with their bank holiday and was able to focus on enjoying mine: I read, I sunbathed, I spent quality time with my family.